The Deflection Stack

 - Offline mode (

-offline_mode = true): Blocks L3 routing explicitly instead of silently pretending success. - Stale fallback: On L3 failure, checks the namespaced exact-cache key first, then a legacy un-namespaced key for backward compatibility.
+offline_mode = true): Blocks L3 routing explicitly with HTTP 503. - Stale fallback: On L3 failure, checks the namespaced exact-cache key first, then a legacy un-namespaced key for backward compatibility.

 | Mode | Implementation |